Br1sbane/test02/content/blog/Blockchain_in_action.md

 **Aetsoft** is another company disrupting modern industries.

-> Excellent visualizations how blockchain improves standard HR processes can be found here [Aetsoft](https://aetsoft.net/solutions/blockchain-hr/)
+> Excellent visualizations how blockchain improves standard HR processes can be found here [Aetsoft](https://aetsoft.net/solutions/blockchain-hr/).
 ![](../images/post-img.jpg)

 Currently, they offer advanced solutions for protection of sensitive data, improved hiring processes and streamlined cross-border payroll.

+What is next on Aetsoft roadmap?
+Digital Identity solution which the potential to remove borders between the EU states.